117-117a Gloucester Street, The Rocks: Heritage listing

 117–117a Gloucester Street, The Rocks was listed on the New South Wales State Heritage Register on 10 May 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 117 Gloucester Street is historically significant as a key component in demonstrating the evolution of the Long's Lane precinct, which is a unique ensemble in The Rocks of 19th and early 20th century residential buildings, laneways, and rear yards.
 117 Gloucester Street is of historical significance in its own right as one of two surviving fragments remaining from a large public housing scheme fronting Gloucester, Cumberland, and Little Essex Streets.
 (The second fragment is at 140-142 Cumberland Street.)
 The scheme was carried out by the NSW Housing Board, the first agency in NSW to be established solely for the purpose of building and managing public housing.
 The Housing Board's work in The Rocks reflects the increasing role played by government in the welfare of citizens in the early 20th century.
 The history of 117 Gloucester Street's decline into dereliction, and the occupation of the building by squatters prior to the conservation works of the early 1990s reflect the changing social context of The Rocks over the course of the 20th century.
 The decision of the State government to restore the building for residential (rather than commercial) purposes demonstrates the prevailing political will and public funding dedicated to the conservation of heritage in the post-Green Bans period in The Rocks.
 117 Gloucester Street meets this criterion on the State level.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

-117 Gloucester Street is significant as one of a small number of buildings constructed under the Housing Act of 1912 by the NSW Housing Board, the first agency to be established in NSW to deal directly with the provision of public housing.
+117 Gloucester Street is significant as one of a small number of buildings constructed under the Housing Act 1912 by the NSW Housing Board, the first agency to be established in NSW to deal directly with the provision of public housing.
 117 Gloucester Street does not meet this criterion on either a local or State level.